Technical 5 min read

 Where does that data go?
 Who can access it during processing?
 Is it stored?
 Is it used to train future models?
 What happens if the server is compromised?

 These are not hypothetical questions.
-They are architectural ones — and the answers vary enormously depending on which tool you use, how it is configured, and what sits between your data and the outside world.
+They are architectural ones; the answers vary enormously depending on which tool you use, how it is configured, and what sits between your data and the outside world.

 The Default: Your Data Leaves Your Control